Fiona Soper

 Former Members

-Mia Marcellus (MS researcher), currently a Longevity Modeler at Club Vita
+Mia Marcellus (MS researcher), Longevity Modeler at Club Vita

-Emily Brown (summer undergraduate researcher), currently an MS student at UBC
+Emily Brown (NSERC summer undergraduate researcher), MS student at UBC

 Lola Milder (summer undergraduate researcher), current McGill student

-Mia Marcellus (MS researcher), currently a Longevity Modeler at Club Vita
+Mia Marcellus (MS researcher), Longevity Modeler at Club Vita

-Emily Brown (summer undergraduate researcher), currently an MS student at UBC
+Emily Brown (NSERC summer undergraduate researcher), MS student at UBC

 Lola Milder (summer undergraduate researcher), current McGill student